horstoeko/zugferd/.github/pull_request_template.md

+## Pull request requirements

+- Open or reference an accepted issue before starting larger changes.
+- Submit only one logical change per pull request.
+- Explain why the change is necessary.
+- Add or update meaningful tests.
+- Confirm that you have personally reviewed and tested every submitted change.
+- Unrequested bulk refactorings, formatting changes, generated documentation changes, and repository-wide mechanical edits may be closed without review.
+- The submitter remains fully responsible for generated or automated content.

 # Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.